AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 ## Parallel processing

 Tracking processors can use multiple threads to process an event stream.
-They do so, by claiming a so-called segment, identifier by a number.
+They do so by claiming a segment which is identified by a number.
 Normally, a single thread will process a single segment.

 The number of segments used can be defined.
-When a processor starts for the first time, it can initialize a number of segments.
+When an event processor starts for the first time, it can initialize a number of segments.
 This number defines the maximum number of threads that can process events simultaneously.
-Each node running of a tracking processor will attempt to start its configured amount of threads, to start processing these.
+Each node running of a tracking event processor will attempt to start its configured amount of threads to start processing events.

 Event handlers may have specific expectations on the ordering of events.
 If this is the case, the processor must ensure these events are sent to these handlers in that specific order.
 Axon uses the `SequencingPolicy` for this.
-The `SequencingPolicy` is essentially a function, that returns a value for any given message.
+The `SequencingPolicy` is a function that returns a value for any given message.
 If the return value of the `SequencingPolicy` function is equal for two distinct event messages, it means that those messages must be processed sequentially.
 By default, Axon components will use the `SequentialPerAggregatePolicy`,